Who Can Be Held Liable for a Truck Accident?

 Some large carriers outsource tasks to third-party vendors.
 This may include:

-• Administrative work, such as conducting alcohol and drug tests and recruiting drivers
+• Administrative work, such as alcohol and drug testing and driver recruitment

 • Maintenance tasks, such as truck repair